Ocepechelon: Description

+Classification

-Due to the limited fossil material available, numerous methods were used to assess the phylogenetic position of the animal.
+Due to the limited fossil material available, Bardet et al. (2013) used numerous methods to assess the phylogenetic position of the animal.
 The removal of outgroup taxa, except for the hypothetical taxon, deliberated some relationships and showed that Ocepechelon and Bouliachelys could be basal dermochelyoids, forming a polytomy with the Dermochelyidae and Protostegidae.
 The inclusion of Chelomacryptodira resolved this polytomy, and suggested that Ocepechelon was the most basal dermochelyid known.

-Below is a cladogram from the description of Ocepechelon, by Bardet et al., (2013).
+Below is a cladogram from the description of Ocepechelon, by Bardet et al. (2013).

-However, Scavezzoni & Fischer (2018),<ref name="scavezzoni&fisher2018"/ in their phylogentic analysis, showed that Dermatochelyidae and Protostegidae did not form a clade, and classified Ocepechelon within Protostegidae, as a sister taxon to Alienochelys.
-Below is a subsequent phylogeny based on Scavezzoni & Fischer's cladogram and Evers et al. (2019)<ref name="eversetal2019"/, who both recovered it as a protostegid.
+However, Scavezzoni & Fischer (2018), in their phylogenetic analysis, showed that Dermatochelyidae and Protostegidae did not form a clade, and classified Ocepechelon within Protostegidae, as a sister taxon to Alienochelys.
+Below is a subsequent phylogeny based on Scavezzoni & Fischer's cladogram and Evers et al. (2019) who both recovered it as a protostegid.